Common Name:Brown-headed Cowbird

 year-round in Northern Mexico and the states east of Texas and Iowa, and

-during the breeding season (summer) can be found into California and up into
+during the breeding season they can be found from California and up into

 Alberta and British Columbia.
 The Brown-headed Cowbird is usually found in

 areas with grassland and low or scattered trees, such as woodland edges,

 brushy thickets, fields, prairies, pastures, orchards, and residential

 areas.
 Cowbirds mainly eat seeds and grains, but also are known to dine on

 arthropods such as grasshoppers and beetles.
 The Cowbird forages on ground, often in association with cows or

 horses (which is where their name is derived from).
 Cowbirds often follow